 Human resources management is a key function in any company, as employees are the motor that drives the business.
 That’s why it’s crucial to know how to choose an absence and leave management software to ensure that the machine always operates at maximum performance, and that not having one represents an enormous strain on your human resources department.

 Calculating each employee’s annual leave, absence tracking, sickness management, etc. can become totally overwhelming without the appropriate tools.
-Until very recently, in fact, most departments used a simple Excel spreadsheet for performing these tasks.
+Until very recently, in fact, most departments used a simple Excel employee time off tracker template.
 New technologies, however, help us to evolve to much more effective and efficient models: specifically-designed absence and leave management software.